-http://services.maidstone.gov.uk/docs/October%202017%20Adopted%20Local%20Plan.pdf
+http://services.maidstone.gov.uk/docs/October%202017%20Adopted%20Local%20Pla n.pdf

-- 7.3 This SPD will be updated regularly so as to reflect any changes in the Council's Policies that may result from the Local Plan review. - 7.4 For clarification purposes affordable housing requirement referred to in SP20 is a percentage of the number of units proposed in accordance with the market and affordable mixes outlined in the SHMA (January 2014). - 7.5 In all cases, it is expected that new affordable housing delivered under Policy SP20 will be delivered without the input of public subsidy, which includes grant from Homes England - 7.6 For clarity the Planning Obligations section of the Planning Practice Guidance says the following: - contributions should not be sought from developments of 10-units or less, and which have a maximum combined gross floorspace of no more than 1,000 square metres (gross internal area) - in designated rural areas, local planning authorities may choose to apply a lower threshold of 5-units or less.
-No affordable housing or tariff-style contributions should then be sought from these developments.
-In addition, in a rural area where the lower 5-unit or less threshold is applied, affordable housing and tariff style contributions should be sought from developments of between 6 and 10-units in the form of cash payments which are commuted until after completion of units within the development. - 7.7 Maidstone Borough Council have chosen not to apply a lower threshold of 5-units or less but are requiring affordable housing in accordance with the threshold contained in the current NPPF and NPPG. - 7.8 The MBC Local plan says that to support community integration, affordable housing will be provided on-site, and alternative provision will not be accepted unless there are exceptional circumstances that justify it.
-Any proposals for off-site or financial provision must be made at the time of the application. - 7.9 Vacant Building Credit.
+- 7.3 This SPD will be updated regularly so as to reflect any changes in the Council's Policies that may result from the Local Plan review. - 7.4 For clarification purposes affordable housing requirement referred to in SP20 is a percentage of the number of units proposed in accordance with the market and affordable mixes outlined in the SHMA (January 2014). - 7.5 In all cases, it is expected that new affordable housing delivered under Policy SP20 will be delivered without the input of public subsidy, which includes grant from Homes England - 7.6 For clarity Maidstone Borough Council are applying the threshold of 10 units or more as set out in the National Planning Policy Framework (NPPF). - 7.7 The MBC Local plan says that to support community integration, affordable housing will be provided on-site, and alternative provision will not be accepted unless there are exceptional circumstances that justify it.
+Any proposals for off-site or financial provision must be made at the time of the application. - 7.8 Vacant Building Credit.
 The Government has introduced a vacant building credit (VBC) to incentivise brownfield development on sites containing vacant buildings.
-In considering how the vacant building credit should apply to a particular development, the council will consider whether the building has been made vacant for the sole purposes of redevelopment and whether the building is covered by an extant or recently expired planning permission for the same or substantially the same development.
-It is the Council's intention to produce a separate guidance note clarifying the Council's position on Vacant Build Credit.

-- 7.10 Community Infrastructure Levy (CIL) -On 25 October 2017 Maidstone Borough Council formally approved its Community Infrastructure Levy (CIL) Charging Schedule at Full Council.
+In considering how the vacant building credit should apply to a particular development, the council will consider whether the building has been made vacant for the sole purposes of redevelopment and whether the building is covered by an extant or recently expired planning permission for the same or substantially the same development. - 7.9 Community Infrastructure Levy (CIL) -On 25 October 2017 Maidstone Borough Council formally approved its Community Infrastructure Levy (CIL) Charging Schedule at Full Council.
 It has been implemented on planning permissions permitted on and from Monday 1 October 2018.
-Affordable housing is excluded from the Community Infrastructure Levy providing the necessary documentation is completed and submitted to the prescribed timetable. - 7.11 The definition of existing building vacancy effectively means that a development can only benefit from CIL exemption or VBC but not both. - 7.12 Rural Exception Sites (Local Needs Housing) Exception sites are small sites in locations where sites would not normally be released for housing development.
+Affordable housing is excluded from the Community Infrastructure Levy providing the necessary documentation is completed and submitted to the prescribed timetable. - 7.10 The definition of existing building vacancy effectively means that a development can only benefit from CIL exemption or VBC but not both. - 7.11 Rural Exception Sites (Local Needs Housing) Exception sites are small sites in locations where sites would not normally be released for housing development.
 The housing must remain affordable in perpetuity and priority will be given to occupants who meet relevant criteria, i.e. those who have a specified connection to the settlement often being residential, employment or family.